 Tucked away on a sleepy street in the CBD, the Catahoula Hotel is both discreet and cosmopolitain.
 It’s a gem of a hotel that is effortlessly modern, Southern, and feels like everyone’s best kept secret.
-Although, it’s been a hard secret to keep given that the boutique hotel boasts an incredibly stylish rooftop hangout, complete with tiki bar and live music.
+The boutique hotel boasts an incredibly stylish rooftop hangout, complete with a tiki bar and live music.
 A multiple-story mural depicting the city’s own Trixie Minx is a hallmark of the memorably decorated oasis.

 The blended drink options at the rooftop bar are sure to put you in vacation mode, and with a full bar and cafe downstairs, you may just find yourself wishing you never have to leave.

 - Can’t-miss drink(s): The one-of-a-kind Pisco bar downstairs lets you bring your drinks to the terrace, so be sure to check it out in addition to the tiki bar.